lippertto/janus-trainer/README.md

 * More comprehensive test: Enter, approve, compensate
 * Warning if training limits have been reached
 * offerings: make weekday a radio group.
 Training can have only 1 weekday
+* reports: list per Trainer which payments they have received

 ## Tech update
 * Remove CompensationGroup